hiyama341/ConStrain/docs/colab_notebooks.rst

 9. The `DataAnalysisML`_ notebook describes how we use AutoML to predict the best combinations for a targeted second round of library construction.

-For more information head over to our `publication <https://github.com/hiyama341/ConStrain/blob/main/colab_notebooks/08_LEARN_DataAnalysis.ipynb>`__ describing the use of ConStrain in a literate programming context.
+For more information head over to our `publication <https://github.com/hiyama341/teemi/blob/main/colab_notebooks/08_LEARN_DataAnalysis.ipynb>`__ describing the use of teemi in a literate programming context.